ConvergePanelRESEARCH • VERIFY • GOVERN

 Use cases/Claim Verification

-How to Verify Sources From AI Answers — A Step-by-Step Process
+How to Verify Sources from AI Answers Before You Cite Them

 Who this is for

-Researchers, journalists, students, analystsAnyone who receives AI answers that reference sources, studies, or evidence and needs to verify those references before using them
+Researchers, journalists, students, analysts, creatorsAnyone who receives AI answers that reference sources, studies, or evidence and needs to verify those references before using or citing them

 The problem